 Case Study: Executive Personality Portraits on location

-Cybereason is a fast-growing technology startup with offices in Boston, Tel Aviv and Tokyo, and only a few execs are available at any given city or day.
-They also wanted their portraits to have a narrative of the executive personality, job function, and the company vision, so that the company website helps them market their products and attract young talents to join the company.
+Cybereason is a fast-growing technology startup with offices in Boston, Tel Aviv and Tokyo, and only a few execs are available in any given city or day.
+They also wanted their portraits to have a narrative of the executive personality, job function, and the company vision so that the company website helps them market their products and attract young talents to join the company.
 Through a consultation, we decided to photograph each exec through individual appointments at different locations.
 This approach is rather expensive and takes time, but produces much richer visual experience to the audience.
-This approach is also very flexible when new people are hired or promoted to a position that requires an online bio.
+It is also very flexible when new people are hired or promoted to a position that requires an online bio.

-During the shoot, we had a system to review the images with each individual, the art director, and Emmi (the fashion stylist) so that we knew when we had enough candidates of good images.
+During the shoot, we had a system to review the images with each, the art director, and Emmi (the fashion stylist) so that we knew when we had enough candidates of good pictures.
 Those images were marked to guide the editing process back in the studio for further editing and enhancement.
 Finished image files were forwarded to the client’s marketing department electronically.

 You can see the results on Cybereason website.

 + Unique, authentic and individual style

 + Variety of scenes in a consistent style

 + Strong, lasting impression of the company and the leadership

 – Hard to shoot during winter and summer

 If you have a comfortable budget and project timeline, this is an excellent option to consider.
 However, if you have a challenge in either, discuss other options through consultation with the photographer.